It’s time to check out the lesser known art galleries and exhibition spaces in Leeds.

 Live Art Bistro

 One of the more unique art spaces in Leeds, Live Art Bistro really does go all out to confound and challenge people’s perceptions of art.
 It’s not your usual gallery – in fact, its main focus is performance art, be it theatre, music, dance or something more traditional.
-Spread out over a huge former car dealership, they’ve got the space to really innovate with their performances and you may just be surprised at what you encounter.
+Spread out across a huge former car dealership, they’ve got the space to really innovate with their performances and you may just be surprised by what you see.

 Live Art Bistro, Regent Street, Leeds, West Yorkshire, LS2 7QA.

-It’s not often you come across an art space that’s dedicated to the local community, but that’s exactly what the East Street Arts run Union 105 is.
-Based in the Leeds suburb of Chapeltown, its seven studios provide space for artists who live in the surrounding area where they produce and present work that’s inspired by the suburb.
-While a working studio, you can also nip into their project space where they show a range of exhibitions by commissioned artists, as well as hosting partner events.
+It’s not often that you come across an art space that’s dedicated to the local community, but that’s exactly what the East Street Arts-run Union 105 is.
+Based in Chapeltown, its seven studios provide space for local artists and they produce work inspired by the suburb.
+It’s a working studio, but you can also nip into their project space where they show a range of exhibitions by commissioned artists.

 Union 105, 105 Chapeltown Road, Leeds, West Yorkshire, LS7 3HY.

 Another city centre gallery that you never knew existed, Whitewall Galleries is based in the grandiose setting of the Victoria Quarter, bringing the finest art from across the world to Leeds.
-They have a special focus on contemporary art, so you can pick up the rare finds of tomorrow, while they also host regular exhibitions, for those of you who like to follow the latest artistic trends.
+They have a special focus on contemporary art, so you can pick up the rare finds of tomorrow, but they also host regular exhibitions.

-Whitewall Galleries, 61 Vicar Lane, Victoria Quarter, Leeds, West Yorkshire, LS1 6BE.
+Whitewall Galleries, 25 King Edward Street, Victoria Quarter, West Yorkshire, LS1 6AX.